 A calibration point is weighted by the factor 1/Amount, normalized to the smallest amount so that the largest weighting factor is 1.
 If the origin is included, it is assigned the mean of the weightings of the other calibration points.

 $$wt = \frac{Minimum(Amounts)}{CurrentAmount}$$

-Current Amount Level amount
+Level amount

-Minimum (Amounts) Lowest amount across all points (levels) used for the
+Lowest amount across all points (levels) used for the calibration curve

+Calibration level weighting factor

 1/Amount squared